 There are two main ways in which they can get involved at Butler - being a member of the Senior Common Room or being a College Mentor.
 The SCR both has a role as a 'social club' for staff (which may involve the SCR getting together for meals (sometimes a formal meal with students and sometimes just as the SCR), organising wine tasting, seminars, walking groups, sports, etc.) and as an avenue for helping students get a wider perspective on life (such as running seminars with them, helping them think about the world of work, encouraging them to get involved in community projects, etc.).

 College mentoring involves taking a group of first-year students and getting to know them in a positive capacity from their first few days in Durham through to their graduation.
 It is an opportunity to be instrumental in a modest but sometimes quite crucial way in the lives of young people whilst being part of a mutually supportive college community.
 The students may come from a disparate set of departments, so the role of the mentor is not to directly help them with their academic work, but to support them in their overall development - for example, meeting with them regularly to ask them about their progress, encouraging them to join clubs and societies, keeping an eye out for any potential problems and even acting as an advocate for them if they find themselves in difficulty.
 Students value the relationships they build up with their college mentors and often use them for job references at the end of their time at University and keep in touch for many years after.

 Our Exec for 2023-2024

-Born in Durham City Bill collects Degrees with awards from Oxford, Southampton, Newcastle and a PhD from the smallest university in the Kingdom - The University of Chichester.
-He has travelled extensively not only academically but for work too and has been at the front line of politics, communications and intrigue for what seems like eons.
+Born in Durham City Bill collects Degrees with awards from Oxford, Southampton, Newcastle, and a PhD from the smallest university in the Kingdom - The University of Chichester.
+He has traveled extensively not only academically but for work too and has been at the front line of politics, communications, and intrigue for what seems like eons.
 His Fellowship is from the Public Relations and Communications Association and he also works closely with the University of East London on their staff development programme